reConNico/ark-failover/README.md

 # ARK-Failover

 ## DO NOT USE UNTIL THE STABLE RELEASE!
-## Use at own risk any time!
+## Use at your own risk!
 Stable release will be published soon!

 ## Requirements